Skip to main content

 Getting a Court-Appointed Attorney

-If you can’t afford private counsel, you will be represented by a court-appointed lawyer to guide you through your criminal case, called a public defender.
+If you are ruled “indigent” and can’t afford private counsel, you will be represented by a court-appointed lawyer to guide you through your criminal case, called a public defender.
 Their abilities and caseloads vary widely.

 Most people will receive ethical, competent, and experienced representation from their public defenders.
-A court-appointed lawyer will generally be accustomed to handling criminal defense cases.
+A court-appointed lawyer should be accustomed to handling criminal defense cases.

 However, some people accused of a crime receive representation by overburdened, poorly paid, inexperienced, and sometimes barely competent court-appointed defense attorneys.

-As a result, some people run the risk of being wrongfully convicted of a crime.
+As a result, some people risk being wrongfully convicted.
 If you are convicted at trial, however, you will have the right to appeal your conviction.

 Examples of Ineffective Assistance of Counsel